 He is a commissioner on the San Francisco Rent Board and is a member of the State Bar’s Standing Committee on Delivery of Legal Services.

 Scott Maurer is an Associate Clinical Professor of Law at Santa Clara University.
-Maurer has worked as a clinician at the Katherine and George Alexander Community Law Center since 1996.
-Maurer co-teaches a variety of clinical skills courses at the Law Center, where his students provide advice and legal representation to low-income residents on consumer protection matters.
-He also teaches or co-teaches substantive consumer protection courses on campus.
-In 2003, the National Association of Consumer Advocates named Maurer the Clinical / Legal Services Attorney of the Year.
+He has worked as a clinician at the Katharine and George Alexander Community Law Center since 1996.
+Prof. Maurer co-teaches a variety of clinical skills courses at the Law Center, where his students provide advice and legal representation to low-income residents on consumer protection matters.
+He also teaches Civil Procedure at Santa Clara Law and has taught a number of substantive consumer protection courses there.

 An Honors graduate of Tulane Law School, Nelson Goodell’s practice focuses on real estate disputes, with a heavy emphasis on helping troubled homeowners prevent foreclosure through litigation.
 Mr. Goodell has testified before the California Legislature regarding proposed legislation designed to provide more protections to Californians in the foreclosure process.
 Mr. Goodell has tried cases in front of judges and juries in state and federal courts in the San Francisco Bay Area, and has had success at both the trial and appellate level.